Antrimo/antrimo/README.md

 <h1 align="center">Hi 👋, I'm Kartikey</h1>
-<h3 align="center">A 2nd year student pursuing Bachelor's in CSE from India.
-I am a DevOps and Open-source enthusiast!
+<h3 align="center">I am a DevOps and Open-source enthusiast!
 Currently building projects around App development.
 I like to build and be a part of amazing communities and learn from others.</h3>

 - 🔭 I’m currently working on **Flutter Chatgpt Chatbot**